 Service history – the ultimate guide

-When you’re buying or selling a used car, getting the right price is normally priority number one.
-But how do you know a vehicle has been maintained properly, or demonstrate that it’s been well looked after to potential buyers?
+Getting the right price is usually priority number one – but how do you know a vehicle has been maintained properly, or demonstrate that it’s been well looked after?
 That’s where a service history comes into play.

 Our ultimate guide to service history can help you potentially gain 20% or more of the value of a second-hand car.
 Or save a similar amount when you’re looking to buy.